rotisk95/ClinexaDigital/replit.md

-# Clinexa Medical Website
+# Clinexa Digital Website

 ## Overview

-This project is a full-stack web application for Clinexa Medical, a company that provides digital solutions for healthcare practices.
+This project is a full-stack web application for Clinexa Digital, a company that provides digital solutions for healthcare practices.
 The application serves as a marketing website showcasing their services, portfolio, and allowing potential clients to contact them.

 The application uses a modern tech stack with React on the frontend, Express on the backend, and Drizzle ORM for database interactions, designed to be deployed on Replit.